 Hempcrete Building In-Person Experience + Online Course

-…followed by a 3-Day Workshop & Experience at Diggers Cooperative in Acton, Maine, July 25th-28th.
+…and was followed by a 3-Day Workshop & Experience at Diggers Cooperative in Acton, Maine, July 25th-28th, 2024.

-Get ready for 90 minutes of educational video content, broken up into 8 modules, with the majority of the footage shared captured at Permatours’ last in-person hempcrete building workshop, held at Diggers Cooperative in June of 2023.
+The online course includes 90 minutes of educational video content, broken up into 8 modules, with the majority of the footage shared captured at Permatours’ last in-person hempcrete building workshop, held at Diggers Cooperative in June of 2023.

 Hempcrete wall built at a Permatours event, hosted at Diggers Cooperative in Acton, Maine, in June of 2023 (natural plant dyes used to create the red, yellow, & white colors)